ceccs18c48/Application-Software-Lab/README.md

 3. Select all details from the table.
 4.Change the salary of employee code is e1.
 5. Delete a tuple from the table employee

+Lab 3:

+Questions:

+1. Create table employdetails with empid references to the empid in employee table
+2. Display the details of employee table where empid in employedetails table
+3. Display the details of employee table where empid notin employedetails table